-How to Write a Great Christmas Greeting to Your Sponsored Child
+How to Write a Great Christmas Greeting to the Child You Sponsor

-5 top tips for sending joy and encouragement this Christmas to remind the child you sponsor of the good news that “God is with us” both now and always.
+5 top tips for sending joy and encouragement this Christmas to remind the child you sponsor of God’s amazing love

-Your Christmas greeting will be treasured and read may times.
+Your Christmas greeting will be treasured and read many times.
 7-year-old Lizbeth from Ecuador loves receiving letters from her sponsor so much that she actually memorises them!

 But it can feel tricky to know where to begin.
 Well, before writer’s block sets in, we’re here to help with 5 ideas of how to write an encouraging message to the child you sponsor.